 Layer 1 2 3 4

 Material Fibre cement Single-sided foil Reflective airgap Plasterboard

-Width 8 mm 1 mm 90 mm 10 mm
+Width 8mm 1mm 90mm 10mm

-R value 0.06 0 0.6 0.06
+R-value 0.06 0 0.6 0.06

-Total R value 0.72
+Total R-value 0.72 · ·

-6.3.3 Calculating air gaps in walls
+7.3.3 Calculating air gaps in walls

-An air gap is the empty space in-between construction materials.
+An air gap is the empty space between construction materials.
 Such gaps can provide a small level of insulation.
 An air gap can also be reflective or non-reflective:

-- Reflective air gap-NatHERS software interprets the use of foils as a reflective airspace.
-This means there is a reflective surface facing the airgap and providing insulative qualities.
+- Reflective air gap NatHERS software interprets the use of foils as a reflective airspace.
+This means there is a reflective surface facing the air gap and providing insulative qualities.
 Depending on the emissivity of the reflective insulation, it may be considered a 'semi-reflective air gap'.
-Where an air gap is accompanied with a reflective surface (i.e. foil insulation), it can have a bigger impact on the insulation properties of the wall. - Non-reflective air gap-Where an air gap is not accompanied by a reflective surface, the air gap is considered non-reflective.
+Where an air gap is accompanied by a reflective surface (e.g. foil insulation) it can have a bigger impact on the insulation properties of the wall - Non-reflective air gap Where an air gap is not accompanied by a reflective surface, the air gap is considered non-reflective.